Curiousss/PDFtoCSV/README.md

 I shall contiue this, since eventually I can build a package that can extract any kind of table from a PDF.

 ### Current approach:
 The files uploaded here show this approach where I used the https://pdftables.com/ to extract table from a pdf file and convert to csv.
 It was pretty neat except for few mistakes.
+Find that file here: [canopy_technical_test_output.csv](https://github.com/Curiousss/PDFtoCSV/blob/master/canopy_technical_test_input.csv)
 The notebook uploaded here is the program for cleaning up these mistakes to get the expected table in csv format.
 The notebook reads the csv into a Pandas datafram which make the manipulation of the table very easy.
+The resulting table can be found here [newcsv.csv](https://github.com/Curiousss/PDFtoCSV/blob/master/newcsv.csv)
 For now the notebook shows the idea behind the cleanup process.
 I used the notebook to be able to explain the steps.
 I have also avoided the python comprehensions and coded the loops in multiple lines to be able to grasp the steps.

 ### Next steps...: